-We know that fasting in the Orthodox Church is a tool which leads to greater prayer and spirituality.
-Fasting is a denial to the body and a reminder to prayer and grow closer to Christ.
-If you can deny your craving for certain foods, then perhaps you can deny your craving to gossip or be dishonest or engage in other sinful activities.
-If you can increase your stamina of fasting, maybe you can increase your habit of prayer.
+We know that fasting in the Orthodox Church is a practice that leads to greater prayer and spirituality.
+Fasting is a denial to the body, and a reminder to prayer and for growing closer to Christ.
+If you can deny your craving for certain foods, then perhaps you can deny your craving for gossip, or being dishonest or engaging in other sinful activities.
+If you can increase your stamina of fasting, then maybe you can increase your habit of prayer.

-On a 'strict fast day' if you feel comfortable you can avoid all the previously mentioned foods, but if you are a first time faster, try to avoid meat and fish.
-Children who are under the age of 12 yrs can practice fasting if their parents feel comfortable.
-When they are older, they will be accustom to fasting and can practice with their parents more seriously.
-Create a habit of fasting, and eventually it will be a part of your day and lifestyle.
+On a Strict Fast day, if you feel comfortable, then you can avoid all the previously mentioned foods.
+However, if you are a first-time faster, then try to avoid meat and fish.
+Children under the age of 12 years can practice fasting, if their parents feel comfortable.
+Then when they are older, they will be accustommed to fasting and can practice with their parents more seriously.
+Create a habit of fasting, and eventually it will become a daily practice.

-Take some time to familiarize yourself fasting from the perspective of various Church Fathers.
+Take some time to familiarize yourself with fasting from the perspective of various Church Fathers.

 Three Helpful Principles of Fasting - A Letter to a new convert to Orthodoxy